kaaproject/kaa/doc/Tutorials/device-integration/connecting-node-red-to-kaa/index.md

 ### Connect your device

-Go to the "Device Management" dashboard in your account
+Go to the "Device Management" dashboard in your account.

 ![Menu device management](attach/img/menu-device-management.png)

-and add a new device specifying a token that we will use later to identify a Raspberry Pi in the Kaa Cloud.
+Then add a new device specifying a token that we will use later to identify the Raspberry Pi in the Kaa Cloud.

 ![Add device](attach/img/add-device.png)